 The examples set out below are included for illustration purposes only.
-In Examples 1 and 2, the Initial Level and the official closing level, respectively, used to illustrate the calculation of the Weighted Index Level and consequently the Index Basket Level, are not estimates or forecasts of the actual levels of the Indices.

-Examples 3 to 6 assume that a Noteholder has purchased Notes with an aggregate Principal Amount of \$10,000 and that no Extraordinary Event has occurred.
-In examples 3 to 6, the Reset Dates are the 25th day of February, May, August, and November of each year, except where such day is anticipated not to be an Exchange Day, commencing November 25, 2002.
+The levels of the Index used to illustrate the calculation of Variable Return are not estimates or forecasts of the levels of the Index on which the Starting and Ending Levels, the calculation of the Percentage Change, and in turn Variable Return, will depend.
+All examples assume that a Noteholder has purchased Notes with an aggregate Principal Amount of \$10,000 and that no Extraordinary Event has occurred.
+The initial Starting Level for the Index is assumed to be 902.39.
+In each example, the reset dates are the 7th day of February, May, August and November of each year, except where such day is anticipated not to be an Exchange Day, commencing February 7, 2003.

-As demonstrated by some of the examples below, the possibility exists that an investment in the Notes will not result in a return greater than the Base Amount even if the Percentage Change is positive during one or more Reset Periods.
+As demonstrated by some of the examples below, the possibility exists that an investment in the Notes will not result in a return greater than the Base Amount even if the level of the Index increases during one or more Reset Periods, or if the Index level as of the Maturity Date is more than 10% greater than the Index level on the Issue Date.